 You may come into school to administer medication if this is necessary and the doctor is prepared to allow the child to attend school.

 It is vital that our contact information for parents is kept up to date so that you can be contacted should your child become ill whilst at school.

 The school is very keen to help families where there are children with long term or more serious medical conditions.
-Please discuss any issues with the Headteacher.
+Please discuss any issues with the Head of school.

 The school should be notified if your child contacts an infectious disease: Chicken Pox, Diphtheria, Dysentery, Food Poisoning, German Measles, Measles, Mumps Scarlet Fever, Scarletina, Whooping Cough or Influenza.